Bridget is a long-time cat owner, cat sitter, and cat lover with years of feline research and hands-on experience.

 Research shows that cat owners are less likely to die of heart attacks than people who have never owned a cat, and that cat ownership is linked to lower blood pressure and the release of serotonin and dopamine.
 These are neurotransmitters in the brain that have to do with immune system function, feelings of happiness, and reduced stress.

 Cats are woven into the fabric of our society in the media, popular culture, and our language!
-Our expressions, idioms, memes, and jokes are riddled with cat references so often that we tend to hardly notice.
+Our expressions, idioms, memes, and jokes are so often riddled with cat references that we tend to hardly notice.
 Let's take some time to explore how our feline friends are found in our world.

 Cat Got Your Tongue?